patchon/arduino-games/README.md

 # Get started
 Simply dive in to one of the subfolders in this repository and build the game.
-Once built, upload the source code via the Arduino IDE and play.
+Once built, upload the source code (the 'ino-file' directly in the subfolders root) via the Arduino IDE and play.